Oosterland (1684): Sinking

 In the spring of 1694, the Oosterland left the Netherlands with 342 people on board and reached Batavia on 11 June 1695 with over 100 people dying on this voyage.
 In February 1697 she left Ceylon under the captainship of Pieter van Ede in convoy with 4 other ships including the Kallendijk and the Waddingsveen after trading for over a year around Asia, stopping at Table Bay due to her crew being ill because of poor drinking water.
 On 23 May 1697 a strong north-westerly gale arose and sea conditions worsened, the anchor of the Kallendijk snapped in the morning and slammed into the Oosterland damaging the bowsprit and breaking the mainmast, the Waddingsveen may have been a part of the collision.
 Both ships dropped more anchors to attempt to rescue both vessels, the Kallendijk was fortunately brought under control.
 The following day the Oosterland went adrift after her cables snapped and she hit the shallows near Salt River Mouth and foundered together with the Waddingsveen.

-According to one report out of 200 people 185 people died when the Oosterland foundered, however according to another report out of 300 people onboard only 2 survived.
+According to one report out of 200 people 185 people died when the Oosterland foundered, however according to another report out of 300 people on board only two survived.